iamromulan/cellular-modem-wiki/README.md

 /tmp # echo -e 'ATI \r' > /dev/smd7
 ```

 It appears that smd11 and at_mdm0 can also be used for this.
-On a default-ish modem, it appears that smd7 and at_mdm0 are both used by running daemons, so I picked smd11 for my AT daemon.
+On a default-ish modem, it appears that smd7 and at_mdm0 are both used by running daemons, so Nate picked smd11 for their AT daemon.
 There is a service called 'quectel-uart-smd.service', in it's unit file it disables the quectel_uart_smd, and says that smd11 is used by MCM_atcop_svc.
-However, I see no signs of that on the system.. so I think it's probably the safest to use.
+However, I see no signs of that on the system.. so it's probably the safest to use.